 Negligence occurs when one person or business fails to provide the expected level of safety or protection from a risk.
 If you believe that someone else caused injuries to you, hiring a personal injury attorney in Montana to determine if negligence applies is critical.
 That includes as it relates to comparative negligence laws in Montana.
-These laws define what occurs if you hold partial blame for the incident and a Montana personal injury lawyer can explain them further.
+These laws define what occurs if you hold partial blame for the incident and a Butte personal injury lawyer can explain them further.

 Montana Negligence Laws Explained